dylhigaXR/dylhigaXR.github.io/_posts/2023-08-07-OpenAIUnity.markdown

 ## Unity's Microphone Input and Whisper

 With Unity's basic microphone input, one of the mandatory fields is a length, in seconds, that the recording will last for.
-I thought that by using Microphone.End(), the audio clip would simply be cut short and the length of the clip resized to when the clip was stopped.
 I needed to make sure that the base length of the clip was long enough for the user to be able to say anything and everything, so I set it to 60 seconds.

 {% highlight ruby %}
 AudioClip clip;
 clip = Microphone.Start(dropdown.options[index].text, false, 60, 44100);

+//when button released
+Microphone.End(null);
 {% endhighlight %}

-Testing this, I learned that using the Microphone.End() function doesn't cut the sound clip and every sound clip I was creating was 60 seconds long weather or not I actually talked for that long.
-I was pushing minute long wav files through to whisper which both cost me money and made the translation come back slower.
-It also gave me transcriptions that were completely wrong and made zero sense.
+Testing this, I learned that using the Microphone.End() function doesn't cut the sound clip's length and every sound clip I was creating was 60 seconds long weather or not I actually talked for that long.
+Because of this, the Whisper transcriptions always came back very wrong.

 Unfortunately, Unity had no innate way of cutting audio clips and thus, I had to find a way to cut the clips myself.
 After researching online, I found that audio clips contain a "Data" field that is an array of all the samples that were taken during the recording.
 The last field of the Microphone.Start() function is how many samples the recording takes each second.
 Using this, I can determine how many total samples were taken by multiplying the samples per second with the amount of time that the recording lasted.
 I can then gather the samples exclusivly from the 0th sample to the total sample and create a new audio recording with that array.
 Then, push that recording through to Whisper.